KDKA Radio 75th Anniversary Paperweight

 with Children's Hospital.

-Regulars at this website may recognize several of the radio images in
+Regulars at this website would recognize several of the radio images in

 the brochure.
 When Amanda Cohen of KDKA contacted me for permission to